Tool (band): Upcoming sixth studio album (2022–present)

-Musical style and influences
+Artistry

-Musical style
+Musical style and instrumentation

 Tool's musical style has been described as alternative metal, art rock, post-metal, progressive rock, progressive metal, and heavy metal.
 Tool was described by Patrick Donovan of The Age as "the thinking person's metal band.
 Cerebral and visceral, soft and heavy, melodic and abrasive, tender and brutal, familiar and strange, western and eastern, beautiful and ugly, taut yet sprawling and epic, they are a tangle of contradictions."
 Tool has gained critical praise from the International Herald Tribunes C.B.
 Liddell for their complex and ever-evolving sound.
 Describing their general sound, AllMusic refers to them as "grinding, post-Jane's Addiction heavy metal", and The New York Times sees similarities to "Led Zeppelin's heaving, battering guitar riffs and Middle Eastern modes".
 Their 2001 work Lateralus was compared by AllMusic to Pink Floyd's Meddle (1971), but thirty years later and altered by "Tool's impulse to cram every inch of infinity with hard guitar meat and absolute dread".
 Tool had been labelled as post-metal in 1993 and 1996, as well as in 2006, after the term came into popularity.
 A component of Tool's song repertoire relies on the use of unusual time signatures.
 For instance, Chancellor describes the time signature employed on the first single from Lateralus, "Schism", as "six" and "six-and-a-half" and that it later "goes into all kinds of other times".
 Further examples include the album's title track, which also displays shifting rhythms, as do 10,000 Days: "Wings for Marie (Pt 1)" and "10,000 Days (Wings Pt 2)".

 Beyond this aspect of the band's sound, each band member experiments within his wide musical scope.
 Bass Player magazine described Chancellor's bass playing as having a "thick midrange tone, guitar-style techniques, and elastic versatility".
 As an example of this, the magazine mentioned the use of a wah effect by hammering "the notes with the left hand and using the bass's tone controls to get a tone sweep", such as on the song "The Patient", from Lateralus.